josemagnodev/cardealer/README.md

 - **RESTful API**: Clean and well-structured API endpoints following RESTful principles.
 - **Data Serialization**: Use of Laravel's Resource classes to transform and format data efficiently.
 - **Error Handling**: Detailed validation and error handling to provide clear feedback for API consumers.
+- **Authentication with Sanctum**: Secure API authentication using Laravel Sanctum for controlled access to system operations.

 ## Installation